How the Library is engaging with the Learning, Teaching, Assessment Strategy (LTAS) to support Goldsmiths 'Liberate our degrees'.

 Collaborating with teaching staff to create decolonised and inclusive Reading Lists to better represent the identities and experiences of our student body

-We offer relevant workshops delivered by the Academic Skills Centre and/or the Library Subject Team, including .
-The workshops are designed to help students think more critically about how and why we find and use information from a social justice perspective.
+We offer a series of workshops designed to help students think more critically about how we find and why we use information from a social justice perspective.
+Come along to try out some practical techniques to expand your research horizons and learn about ‘Liberate our Library’.

 We are contributing to the Attainment Working Group and have a member of Library staff on the group.